 32. I am not a “woman doctor”, so help me God.

-33. I want to work in adult hospital medicine.
+33. I have always known that I would end up working in adult hospital medicine.

 35. I would like to spend part of my career working out of the developed world.

 36. I believe that voting is a responsibility as well as a right.

 37. I am a Liberal Democrat on principle but am increasingly unsure of what I am in practice.